 “I am eager to soothe my own raging beast by having a civil conversation with three governors who know the importance of respect and bipartisanship even as we may disagree about the president,” Granholm, a Democrat, said to a panel that included fellow Democrat Blanchard and Republicans Snyder and Engler.

-The four governors took turns making statements before turning to questions from Raj and audience members.
+The four governors took turns making statements before turning to questions from Raj.
+Mackinac Center President Joseph G. Lehman closed the event with an observation about his own recently departed father.

 Permission to reprint this blog post in whole or in part is hereby granted, provided that the author (or authors) and the Mackinac Center for Public Policy are properly cited.